brennfeu/pp-bot/README.md

 __Laughing Soul__ : Gives you 10 STR per moves your opponent missed.
 __Knockback / Swap__ : Reverse the natural STR values between you and your opponent.
 __Bombardment__ : Inflicts 1000 damages to both fighters.
 __Big Satan__ : Each player makes 5 random moves.
 (3 legal moves and 2 moves that can be legal or not).
 Cannot abandon randomly.
 __Bullet__ : Inflicts 20 + this.STR / 10 damages, both fighters get -20 DEX.
 __Big Guy__ : Intimidates your opponent, he gets 0 DEX next turn.
 Has 33% chance of working even if the move failed.
 __Alert / Exclamation Point__ : Plays the same move you picked the turn before.
+__Confused / Interrogation Point__ : Plays a random move.
 __High Five Emote__ : Hold the attack selection for the next turn.
+__Disembowled / Kidney Stone__ : Both players get 25 damages.
 __Headless / Big Kidney Stone__ : Both players get 50 damages.
+__Facehugger__ : Opponent gets STR/2, also gets Alien PP.
+__Facehugged__ : Illegal moves can be used freely next turn.
+Has 33% chance to be permanent.
+__Explosion__ : If a suicide move has been planned, the opponent gets 1000 damages.